-Henry says “I’m very happy to join Magspeed and think it’s a great opportunity for me to develop my cycling and work in a close team.
+Henry says “I’m was happy to join Magspeed and think it’s a great opportunity for me to develop my cycling and work in a close team.
 I know I will be able to learn lots from the more experienced riders and have a great time too.
-In 2019 I would like to do the Western League Cyclocross Summer Series, a couple of MTB National Series races and some road racing too.
-Come this winter I will then be 2nd year Junior in Cyclocross and look to progress my racing.”
+Next season I plan to do the Western League Cyclocross Summer Series, a couple of MTB National Series races and some road racing too.
+Come this winter I will be a first year Under 23 in Cyclocross and look to progress my racing.”

 Tracey was super excited to be asked to join the Magspeed Racing Team, mainly because she loves the kit so much, and feels it represents the team so well.
 Tracey has been riding with Scotty and some of the other Magspeed members for a few years, and loves the friendly-ness of the team and all its riders.
 Tracey was a late starter to cycling, she had always been into sport but didn’t start Cycling ’til after she had children – and what a journey it’s been!
 Starting on the road Tracey joined a local club for a few years before joining a women’s team set up by Helen Wyman called “Fatbirds don’t Fly” – it was a fantastic experience and it gave her the opportunity to race Nationally and abroad.

 Her love for the sport grew as her children got older and she had more time to train – there were so many disciplines and so many things she wanted to do.
 Her kids got me into Cyclocross – Tracey used to jump on their bikes after they’d race and have a go, it was so much fun and a great way to enjoy a Saturday afternoon.
 Winning the Nationals back in 2014 changed the way Tracey approached cross, suddenly she needed two bikes, a pit man, jet washer… and the ability to travel all over the country ever weekend!
 But she’s never looked back and says she constantly enjoys the people in this sport.